bruth/django-preserialize/README.md

 ### Mixed Types

-It is not always the case that a single model instance or queryset is the source of data for a resource. `preserialize.serialize` also understands `dict`s and any iterable of `dict`s.
+It is not always the case that a single model instance or queryset is the source of data for a resource. `serialize` also understands `dict`s and any iterable of `dict`s.
 They will be treated similarly to the model instances.

 ### Pseudo-selectors